valtersales/auto-value-predict-ml/README.md

 The enrichment script (`src/data/enrich_fipe_data.py`) uses statistical patterns to generate realistic synthetic data that maintains the characteristics of the Brazilian used car market.

+> **⚠️ Important**: These enriched features are synthetically generated for educational purposes.
+While they follow realistic patterns, they are not real-world observations.
+Model predictions should be validated against actual market data before any production use.

 ### Dataset Files

 - **Raw data** (`data/raw/`):